lorensen/VTKExamples/src/VTKBook/Chapter6.md

 vtkElevationFilter is specified as vtkDataSet even though the input may be of type vtkPolyData , and we know from the previous dis-

-cussion that the actual output type will be vtkPolyData .
+cussion that the actual output type will be vtkPolyData.
 This difficulty is removed by using the filter vtkCastToConcrete , which allows you to runtime cast to the appropriate output type.
 In this

-case we would use the GetPolyDataOutput() from vtkCastToConcrete .
+case we would use the GetPolyDataOutput() from vtkCastToConcrete.
-After checking the validity of the cast, this method returns a dataset cast to vtkPolyData .
+After checking the validity of the cast, this method returns a dataset cast to vtkPolyData.
 Of course, this process requires that the input to vtkCastToConcrete be set before the output is requested.

 **Figure6--43** ).